 The advance payment is paid at the point when the two weeks' wage for the first time is not paid in full.
 The amount is repaid through pay deductions over the following 12 fourweek periods with 1/12th of the payment amount per four-week period, unless otherwise agreed.
-However, the remaining amount is deducted from the last wage payment if the employee resigns.
+However, the remaining amount is deducted from the last wage payment if the employee gives notice.

-Payment of wages is to be made into the employee's bank account and wages must be available at start of bank business hours the following day.
+Payment of wages is to be made into the employee's bank account, and wages must be available at the beginning of bank business hours on the following day.